urbit/docs/docs/jetting.md

 The steps above add a submodule to the urbit repo.
 Or, more specifically, they add a specific version of the submodule to the repo.

-If the submodule has commits made to it (perhaps, the urbit repo will not track those new commits.
-XXXX)
+If the submodule has commits made to it after that point it time, the urbit repo will not automatically track those new commits.

+To make urbit use an updated version of the submodule:

+1. change to the submodule directory: cd submodule_dir
+1. checkout desired branch: git checkout master
+1. update: git pull
+1. get back to your project root : cd ..
+1. now the submodules are in the state you want, so: git commit -am "Pulled down update to submodule_dir"

 ## Edit the source code